steenhansen/3d-game/README.md

 <img src="./markdown/web-speech.png" width="400">

 Only the Chrome browser supports the Web Speech API.
-Firefox/Edge/Brave do not support the Speech API, Opera crashes if attempted.
+Firefox/Edge/Brave do not support the Speech API while Opera crashes if attempted.
 Useful for playing on a phone.

-The commands are "Left", "right", "forward", "backwards", "jump", "stop", "shoot", and "quit".
+The commands are "Left", "right", "forward", "backwards", "jump", "stop", "shoot", "quit", and "restart".

 [Chrome Only](https://steenhansen.github.io/3d-game/area-4-fast/index.html?speak-input=talk)